PhantasarProductions/Star-Story/Drafts/BetaTestersWanted_Draft.md

 - A Game Jolt account, since I need to pass a secret key to you leading to the beta download.
 - A GitHub account and you need to know how to use the []GitHub issue tracker](https://github.com/PhantasarProductions/Star-Story/issues)
-- I don't require knowledge of Lua or BlitzMax but if you can describe bugs in detail, you're the one I may need.
+- I don't require you have knowledge knowledge of Lua or BlitzMax but if you can describe bugs in detail, you're the one I may need.

 One note, keep spoilers out of the issue tracker.